17 Spellbinding Things to Do in Stone Town, Zanzibar

 And if you get lost – which you will – you’ll find your way again pretty soon.
 Stone Town isn’t that large, and it can easily be explored on foot.

-Thankfully, we’d booked a guided morning walking tour for our first day in Stone Town, which helped orient us a bit.
+Thankfully, we’d gone on a guided morning walking tour our first day in Stone Town, which helped orient us a bit at the beginning of our Stone Town stay.

 2) Marvel at the Zanzibari doors